Skip to Content

 Tips for Crock Pot Success

 Making the perfect apple pie mixture doesn’t have to be complicated, especially when you’re using a slow cooker.
 Just toss your ingredients into the pot and let the magic happen.
-Here are some easy tips to get you started.
+Here are some tips to get you started.

 • Consider using a crockpot liner for a hassle-free cleanup.